APA Practice Organization membership dues: What you need to know

 Answers to common member questions about the annual payment supporting the work of the APA Practice Organization

-In addition to APA dues, members who are licensed practitioners can pay annual APAPO membership dues, formerly known as the Practice Assessment, that support the work of the APA Practice Organization (APAPO).
-The mission of APAPO, a companion organization to APA, is to advance and protect the professional practice of psychology is supported by members who pay APAPO dues.
+In addition to APA dues, members who are licensed practitioners can pay annual APA Practice Organization membership dues, formerly known as the Practice Assessment.
+These monies directly support the work of the APA Practice Organization.
+The mission of the Practice Organization, a companion organization to APA, is to advance and protect the professional practice of psychology.

-This article provides answers to common questions from members about the APAPO membership dues.
+This article provides answers to common questions from members about the APA Practice Organization membership dues.

-Why aren't APAPO membership dues part of my APA dues?
+Why aren't APA Practice Organization membership dues part of my APA dues?

 The APA Practice Organization is housed administratively in the Practice Directorate, which also provides services for the 501(c)(3) APA on behalf of practicing psychologists and consumers of psychological services.